 As Christians we believe that each of us have been given gifts to serve God and others.
 A few years ago we invited the Diocesan School of Formation to lead an evening for us centred around an exercise in identifying more clearly the specific gifts that God has given to each of us and to build confidence in using these gifts to serve God, our communities, the church and one another.

 Following this session we held some focussed training sessions to enable people to find specific opportunities to exercise their gifts within the Camelot Parishes.
-One person also felt called to offer himself as a Reader and now serves in that capacity with us.
+One person also felt called to offer himself as a Reader.

 LAY WORSHIP ASSISTANT TRAINING